Obsession (Michael Des Barres & Holly Knight song): Animotion version

-The Los Angeles-based synth-pop band Animotion recorded a version of the tune for their eponymous debut studio album, released in 1984.
+The Los Angeles-based synth-pop band Animotion recorded a version of the tune for their eponymous debut studio album, released in 1984 as an album track and the first single in 1985.
 This version became a success, and it remains Animotion's biggest hit.
+It became a worldwide success and the band's first US Billboard Hot 100 top-ten single, peaking early the following year after being remixed to sound more like its predecessor from 1983.

 Animotion's version is included in the 2002 video game Grand Theft Auto: Vice City on the fictional in-game new wave radio station "Wave 103" as well as in a strip club in the game called "The Pole Position Club".
 It has also been used as the theme song for World Wrestling Federation's Saturday Night's Main Event (aired on NBC as the introduction theme from May 1985–Jan 1988) and Fashion Television Channel, as well as MTV's House of Style.
 The song has been used as the opening theme for the internationally syndicated Canadian program FT – FashionTelevision since it premiered in 1986.
 The Animotion version was also featured in 1985 episodes of the daytime soap operas Days of Our Lives and Guiding Light.
 It also featured in the 2016 video game Call of Duty: Infinite Warfare as a part of the soundtrack to the zombies mode map "Zombies in Spaceland".

 The song is featured in the 1989 video Don Cherry's Rock'em Sock'em Hockey.

 It was also featured prominently in the 2018 Australian film The Second, the first feature film ever produced by an Australian streaming service (Stan).
 The movie, about a troubling incident in the past of a successful novelist, used the song throughout to highlight the themes of jealousy, envy, and most obviously obsession.

 The song features in the American Dad! episode "Shell Game" (2018).

 Various artists have covered the song, including the Azoic in 2004 and the Sugababes.
 Karen O from the Yeah Yeah Yeahs recorded a version that was used as the theme song for the drama television miniseries Flesh and Bone.

 The song is featured in a scene in the horror thriller film Fresh (2022), in which Sebastian Stan's character dances to the song while preparing human meat for consumption.

 The song is used in a teaser trailer for the Ti West film MaXXXine (2024).

 The WWE (formerly World Wrestling Federation) used the song again as its introduction theme for the returning Saturday Night's Main Event which aired via simulcast on NBC and Peacock on December 14, 2024.

+The music video features the Animotion band members—focusing mostly on the two lead vocalists, Bill Wadhams and Astrid Plane—dressed in various costumes (such as Mark Antony and Cleopatra) while lip-syncing and dancing to the song next to a swimming pool and inside Castillo del Lago, a luxury house in the Hollywoodland neighborhood of Beachwood Canyon in Hollywood, California.